Phonetics research themes

-- Mining a year of speech
+Mining a year of speech

-Our research in these areas is largely supported by externally-funded research grants.
-Current awards are:
+> Our research in these areas is largely supported by externally-funded research grants.
+Past awards are:

-- Using neologisms to test theories of speech production. £356,593 from ESRC to G. Kochanski and J. Coleman.
+> - Using neologisms to test theories of speech production. £356,593 from ESRC to G. Kochanski and J. Coleman.
 1/9/08-31/3/11.